 A champion of new music, Rivera recently gave the world premiere of Nico Muhly's The Right of Your Senses alongside the National Children's Chorus and the American Youth Symphony at Walt Disney Concert Hall.
-A major voice in the rich culture of Latin American music and composers, Rivera recently performed in Antonio Lysy's Te Amo Argentina at the Broad Stage in Santa Monica in May 2023.
-She has also sung Gabriela Lena Frank's Conquest Requiem in its premiere with the Houston Symphony, and later with the Nashville Symphony and Columbus Symphony Orchestra.
+A major voice in the rich culture of Latin American music and composers, Rivera also performed Antonio Lysy's Te Amo Argentina at the Broad Stage in Santa Monica in May 2023.
+She sang Gabriela Lena Frank's Conquest Requiem in its premiere with the Houston Symphony, and later with the Nashville Symphony and Columbus Symphony Orchestra.

-Recent orchestral highlights include Golijov's La Pasión según San Marcos with the Minnesota Orchestra, Gabriela Lena Frank's La Centinela y la Paloma with the Aspen Philharmonic, Barber's Knoxville: Summer of 1915 at the Grand Teton Music Festival and with the Detroit Symphony, and Mozart's Requiem with the Louisville Orchestra and the San Diego Symphony.
-She has sung Mahler's Fourth with Colombia's Orquestra Filarmónica de Bogotá, Strauss's Orchesterlieder with Orquestra Sinfónica Portuguesa, the role of Eileen in Bernstein's Wonderful Town with Seattle Symphony, and Górecki's Symphony No. 3 with Gustavo Dudamel and the Los Angeles Philharmonic.
+Recent orchestral highlights include Golijov's La Pasión según San Marcos with the Minnesota Orchestra, Gabriela Lena Frank's La Centinela y la Paloma with the Aspen Philharmonic, Barber's Knoxville: Summer of 1915 at the Grand Teton Music Festival, Detroit Symphony, and Rhode Island Philharmonic, and Mozart's Requiem with the Louisville Orchestra and San Diego Symphony.
+She has sung Mahler Symphony No. 4 with Colombia's Orquestra Filarmónica de Bogotá and Mahler Symphony No. 2 with the Columbus Symphony, Strauss's Orchesterlieder with Orquestra Sinfónica Portuguesa, the role of Eileen in Bernstein's Wonderful Town with Seattle Symphony, and Górecki's Symphony No. 3 with Gustavo Dudamel and the Los Angeles Philharmonic.

 Rivera has worked closely with John Adams throughout her career and received international praise portraying Kumudha in the world premiere of A Flowering Tree directed by Peter Sellars at Vienna's New Crowned Hope Festival.
-Under Adams's baton, she has sung the role with the San Francisco Symphony, Los Angeles Philharmonic, Orchestra of St. Luke's at Lincoln Center, and London
+Under Adams's baton, she subsequently sang the role with the San Francisco Symphony, Los Angeles Philharmonic, Orchestra of St. Luke's at Lincoln Center, and London Symphony Orchestra.

-Symphony Orchestra.
 Rivera made her European operatic debut as Kitty Oppenheimer in Sellars's production of Adams's Doctor Atomic with the Netherlands Opera and joined the roster of the Metropolitan Opera for its production of Doctor Atomic under the direction of Alan Gilbert.

 Ms. Rivera made her Santa Fe Opera debut in the summer of 2005 as Nuria in the world premiere of the revised edition of Osvaldo Golijov's Ainadamar.
-She reprised the role for the 2007 GRAMMY® Award-winning Deutsche Grammophon recording of the work with the Atlanta Symphony Orchestra under Robert Spano, and bowed in the Peter Sellars staging at Lincoln Center and Opera Boston, as well as in performances at the Barbican Centre, the Adelaide Festival of Arts, Cincinnati Opera, and the Ojai, Ravinia, and New Zealand International Arts Festivals.
+She reprised the role for the 2007 GRAMMY[®] Award-winning Deutsche Grammophon recording of the work with the Atlanta Symphony Orchestra under Robert Spano, and bowed in the Peter Sellars staging at Lincoln Center and Opera Boston, as well as in performances at the Barbican Centre, the Adelaide Festival of Arts, and the Ojai, Ravinia, and New Zealand International Arts Festivals.
+Additional recent opera roles include Margarita Xirgu in Ainadamar with the Casals Festival and Donna Elvira in Don Giovanni with Cincinnati Opera.

 Rivera's extensive discography includes releases on the Deutsche Grammophon, Nonesuch, Naxos, Telarc, Urtext, VIA Records, Opus Arte, CSO Resound, and ASO Media labels.
-Her most recent recording, an Homage to Victoria de los Angeles, was released in 2022 on Urtext.
-Ms. Rivera serves on the vocal faculty at Miami University in Oxford, OH. jessicarivera.com
+Her most recent recording, An Homage to Victoria de los Angeles, was released in 2022 on Urtext.
+Ms. Rivera serves on the vocal faculty at Miami University in Oxford, Ohio. www.jessicarivera.com

-AT THE REQUEST OF THE ARTIST, PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL SEPTEMBER 2024 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS
+JUNE 2025 - PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS AT THE REQUEST OF THE ARTIST, PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL